 To effectively liaise with a wide range of additional agencies to signpost parents towards the support that they may need, and to offer cohesive support: for example, school, healthcare and social care all working together.

-Breakfast Club runs from 8.00 – 8.45am in the school hall.
+Breakfast Club runs from 7.30am start or 8.00am start in the school hall.
 The children can start the day with a healthy breakfast and play games before the school day begins.
 Children must be 5 years old before starting breakfast club.

 Fit For Sport runs from 3.15 – 5.45pm every day and includes a range of exciting activities for all ages (Reception to year 6).
 Children must be 5 years old before starting FFS.
 This term we have introduced art activities, face painting, den building, cooking and many other new activities for the children to enjoy.